Halahal (film)

 Halahal is an Indian Hindi-language mystery thriller film which premiered on Eros Now on 21 September 2020.
 The film was written and produced by Zeishan Quadri and directed by Randeep Jha.
-Starring Sachin Khedekar and Barun Sobti.
+Starring Barun Sobti and Sachin Khedekar in lead roles.
 This film is loosely based on Vyapam Scam.

 Plot

 This film revolves with the journey of Doctor Shiv Shankar to find out the truth of his daughter's murder.
+His daughter Archana, was a medical student.
+After the murder her death is ruled as suicide by the higher authority.
+Her father then decides to investigate the case himself.
 Yusuf, a corrupt police inspector helps him to search the man behind the incident.
+When Shiv and Yusuf intrude deep in the case, it unravel a massive medical institutional racket which is politically powerful and systematically fixes rates for medical entrance exam seats.